What Makes a Great College Application Essay

 Come up with a list of possibilities for essay topics from your experiences.
 Remember that your essay should be about a subject you’re comfortable with, even if it challenges you to show your vulnerability.
 If you paint a clear picture of who you are through your personal statement, admissions committees are more likely to remember you and, therefore, take notice of your application as a whole.
 They are reading thousands of essays—try to think outside the box and come up with some topics that might strike someone as a little out of the ordinary.

-At this point, it would be worth it to run a few of your ideas past someone that you trust—whether that be your high school guidance counselor, English teacher, or your parents.
+At this point, it would be worth it to run a few of your ideas past someone that you trust—whether that be your school counselor, English teacher, or your parents.

 Choose a Topic